MinHackerz/qurangpt/GOOGLE_MAPS_SETUP.md

 # Google Maps API Setup Guide

-This guide will help you set up Google Maps API for the Qibla Finder and Mosque Finder components.
+This guide will help you set up Google Maps API for the Mosque Finder component.

 ## Quick Start